Close to 3 million have fled fighting in Ukraine | Law-Order

 "Then they started striking Kirovohrad, they started striking Lviv and it is complicated to avoid bombs with a small child," she said, adding that her husband had stayed in Ukraine.
 The vast majority of refugees are in countries bordering Ukraine - Poland, Slovakia, Hungary, Romania and Moldova - with over half of them, or 1.8 million, in Poland alone.

+Her comments echo the hallmark phrase "Wir schaffen das" ("We can manage this") of Germany's then-chancellor, Angela Merkel, at the height of Europe's previous major influx of refugees in 2015-16 when more than a million people fleeing the war in Syria reached the EU.
+'I WANT TO LIVE IN UKRAINE BUT I CAN'T'

-In Romania, Ukrainian women and children, some clutching teddy bears, continued to stream through the Siret border crossing where temperatures dropped to -2 degrees Celsius (28 degrees Fahrenheit) overnight.
+In Romania, Ukrainian women and children, some clutching teddy bears, continued to stream through the Siret border crossing where temperatures dropped to minus 2 Celsius (28 Fahrenheit) overnight.
 Pulling suitcases and carrying backpacks, they were met by Romanian firefighters and volunteers, who carried their belongings to buses transporting them onwards.

 Further south at Isaccea, a busy border crossing on the Danube, Tanya, from Mykolaiv in southern Ukraine, said she was fleeing to save her child's life.
 "On the way here I cried because I love my country.
 I want to live in Ukraine but I can't.
 Because they are destroying everything now," she said, fighting back tears.